bbrandea/manual_testing_portofolio/Final Project/README.md

 #### 1.1.6 Evaluating entry criteria

-The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.
+The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.

 ## 1.2 Test Monitoring and Control